 Activity in the negotiable portfolio (portfolios managed by the trading room) is low, with most of the Bank's financial activity and risk associated with the banking portfolio.
-The Bank's banking portfolio mostly includes long-term uses

-(mortgages), against which the Bank raises resources which may be short-term.
+The Bank's banking portfolio mostly includes long-term uses (mortgages), against which the Bank raises resources which may be short-term.
 The portfolio structure exposes the Bank EV to erosion in case of rising interest rates.

 In 2018, the Bank conducted an extensive review of the risk estimation methodology, in line with common practice for application of Basel guidelines.
 Consequently, Bank policy, including measurement methods and the resulting risk limits, was significantly revised in the first quarter of 2019, so as to more reliably reflect the interest exposure, including dynamic effects of behavioral options inherent in the mortgage portfolio and in deposits, which are dependent on interest.
-In the third quarter of 2019, the risk benchmark values calculated in conformity with the revised methodology were in line with restrictions posed by management and by the Board of Directors.
+In the second quarter of 2019, the risk benchmark values calculated in conformity with the revised methodology were in line with restrictions posed by management and by the Board of Directors.
 In the normal course of business, risk values (such as VaR) ranged at relatively low risk levels and risk values under stress scenarios, which reflect extreme concurrent increase in interest rates, are lower than the current risk appetite specified.
-The overall risk level remained low-medium.
+The overall risk level remained Low-Medium; interest risk decreased from Medium to Low-Medium, following re-evaluation of the intensity of interest risk.